Say hello, or subscribe to our newsletter

 Why are all these people are dying?
 Or why is all that money wasted every year?

-We find that what you wrote in your lean canvas under “problems” (see here how to compile the lean canvas for your great idea) and then you have validated through customer discovery interviews (see here how to run them and the key questions you should ask).
+We find that what you wrote in your lean canvas under “problems” and then you have validated through customer discovery interviews.

 Our recommendation is to make sure the problems you are reporting are strictly linked to the impact in the previous slide.
 We are telling a story, and everything should be linked.